Planning for health & safety

 Employer Health and Safety Planning Tool Kit — This secure application lets employers use their own data to plan targeted safety improvements and reduce costs.

-Industry Safety Information Centre — This tool provides information on prevention activities, assessment data, injury rates, and claim costs, by industry and classification unit.
+Industry health and safety data — The tools on this page provide information on prevention activities, assessment data, injury rates, and claim costs, by industry and classification unit.

-Serious Injuries Dashboard — The Serious Injuries Dashboard provides a comprehensive view of serious injuries in B.C. for the last five years.
+Serious injuries: Data about workplace injuries in B.C. — The serious injuries dashboard provides a comprehensive view of serious injuries in B.C. for the last five years.
 You can filter data by industry, occupation, age, gender, and region of the province.

-Work-Related Deaths Dashboard — The Work-related Deaths Dashboard allows you to learn about trends and patterns in work-related deaths in B.C.
+Work-related deaths: Data for planning health and safety in B.C. — The work-related deaths dashboard allows you to learn about trends and patterns in work-related deaths in B.C.
 You can filter the data by incident, traumatic injury, disease, industry, age, region, and claim characteristics.

 Forming an action plan